UmmaGohilPA/nextjs-typescript/README.md

 <s>- Create results component</s>

+- set up dummy data via state in form to show input text on the results page (props)
-- Program the form to handle the data
+- Program the form to handle the data from data file
 - Route the form to go to a result page
 - Display some data on the result page
 - Styling